Grohden/apollo-upload-client/readme.md

 ![Apollo upload logo](https://cdn.jsdelivr.net/gh/jaydenseric/apollo-upload-client@1.0.0/apollo-upload-logo.svg)

+# FORK

+This is a fork of the original `apollo-upload-client`, which has been causing headaches due to not having common supported build distributions.
+If you can, use the original one, but if you're having trouble with react native, jest, or any other build tool (and their non-helpful error messages), try this fork.

+This fork adds esbuild, an index file and typings.
+Everything else is essentially the same so all credits to the original author(s).

+If you have any issues adopting it, please open an issue and I'll try to help.

 # apollo-upload-client

 A [terminating Apollo Link](https://www.apollographql.com/docs/react/api/link/introduction/#the-terminating-link) for [Apollo Client](https://www.apollographql.com/docs/react) that fetches a [GraphQL multipart request](https://github.com/jaydenseric/graphql-multipart-request-spec) if the GraphQL variables contain files (by default [`FileList`](https://developer.mozilla.org/en-US/docs/Web/API/FileList), [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File), or [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob) instances), or else fetches a regular [GraphQL POST or GET request](https://www.apollographql.com/docs/apollo-server/workflow/requests) (depending on the config and GraphQL operation).